Get your Thymios charged up for the Spring 2021 edition of Rendezvous Mars!

 Exercises for programming:

-The connection to the robot on Mars is made through Aseba 1.6.1.
+The connection to the robot on the Moon is made through Aseba 1.6.1.
 The robot can then be programmed with Aseba Studio and VPL+VPL Advanced.
 That will depend on the programming level of the team.

 All you need to know is how to program to: